vvorobjov/nrp-core/README.md

 	 - nrp_nest_engines: Nest Engine
 	 - nrp_gazebo_engines: Gazebo Engine
 	 - nrp_python_json_engine: Python JSON Engine
-	 - nrp_simulation: Contains the SimulationLoop and -Manager.
-Creates the NRPSimulation executable
+	 - nrp_simulation: Contains the FTILoop and -Manager.
+Creates the NRPCoreSim executable
  - Each of these folders also contains a 'tests' folder with basic integration testing capabilities.
 To run the tests, look for generated executables inside the build folder.
 Before running the tests, setup the environment as described above in **Running an experiment**
  - All libraries generate a python module.
-This can be used to interface with the devices from the TFs.
+This can be used to interface with the datapacks from the TFs.
 After installation, they will be located inside `~/.local/nrp/lib/python3.8/site-packages`

 ## Examples